kstenschke/doShell/README.md

-Running ``shdo``, the compiler will find all ``*.do.sh`` files within the current working path, including its sub-directories, and create ``*.sh`` files with the same basename at the same path.
+Running ``shdo``, the compiler will find all ``*.do.sh`` files within the current working path, including its sub-directories, and transpile them into ``*.do.x.sh`` files in the same path.
+``*.do.x.sh`` are doShell executable files, that can contain shellDo specific runtime macros and calls to shell tools, built-in into the shellDo binary, these files can be executed via the shellDo interpreter.

 ### Transpile and run

 Running ``shdo -r script.do.sh``, the compiler will transpile the given file and execute it.
-Also already transpiled scripts or plain shell scripts, not containing any shellDo commands, can be executed.
+Also already transpiled ``*.do.x.sh`` scripts can be executed.

 ## Runtime macros

 The following macros are only replaced at runtime by generic content.
-**Note:** Scripts making use of runtime macros require the shellDo binary fro being executed (they cannot be run just by using the plain shell).

 | Macro             | Replaced by                                                      |
 | ----------------- | ---------------------------------------------------------------- |